adam-sagar/Mini-Project-3/README.md

             PORT=8001

     5   Open MySQL Workbench and create a new schema called harrypotterdb.
-You can change the name but make sure to update your .env file.

     6   Install the required dependencies by running npm install in the project directory.